Escape the crowds for pristine shores and historic boardwalks.

 Can you drink alcohol on the beach in Miami Beach?

 Alcohol and glass containers are generally not allowed on the sand.
-Always check local signs and rules, since regulations are enforced and may change.
+Always check local signs and rules, since regulations are enforced and can also change.

 Is Miami Beach walkable at night?

 Yes, many areas are walkable at night, especially along Ocean Drive, Collins Avenue, and Lincoln Road.
-Just use normal city awareness and stick to well-populated streets.
+But, use normal city awareness and stick to well populated streets.

 Miami Beach looks like such a fun mix of relaxing beach time and nonstop energy, which is what makes it stand out compared to other beach destinations.
 I like that each area has its own feel, from the busy vibe of South Beach to the quieter spots farther north.
 The combination of beaches, art, food, and nightlife really makes it seem like you could fill every part of your day with something different.
 Do you think it’s better to stay in one area, or try to explore all three sections during a trip?